-It’s easy: keep it simple, straightforward and homemade, and find a handful of foods you know that make you feel good, without a need to compromise on taste and simplicity.
-For me, one of the key constituents of what brings a great home cooked meal to life is spices: you can literally just sprinkle it onto whatever raw or cooked food you wish, and voilà.
+For me, one of the key constituents of what brings a great home cooked meal to life is spices.
+Make a big batch of this shawarma spice, and you can literally just sprinkle it onto whatever raw or cooked food you wish.

 You don’t even need to make a special blend, but blends are fun, and whether it’s hot or mild… when you make your very own, you’re in the driver’s seat and have full control over what goes into it.
-Full of countless health benefits, antioxidants and anti-microbial (like food poisoning), anti-cancer and anti-inflammatory properties, I enjoy using spices in my simple cooking pretty much 365 days a year.
-To me, there is nothing more satisfying than throwing together a 15 minute simple, filling, energizing, and delicious meal that won’t taste like regret.
+Full of countless health benefits, antioxidants and anti-microbial (like food poisoning), anti-cancer and anti-inflammatory properties, I enjoy using spices in my simple cooking pretty much every day.
+To me, there is nothing more satisfying than throwing together a quick, simple, filling, energizing, and delicious meal that won’t taste like sadness and regret.

 I’ve really been into shawarma spice lately, seasoning almost everything from roasted sprouted chickpeas to potato wedges to grass fed beef!
 It’s smoky and complex, and truly way better than anything store bought.
 Plus, when you make a huge batch of it from this recipe, it’ll last you forever.
 This recipe makes about a cup as shown in the photo, but you can double or triple the the recipe to make even more, or halve the recipe to make a smaller batch.